 Pro tip: Google won’t pick up on the keywords in images, so make sure you post your infographic with optimized landing page, blog and social copy.
 That way, your infographics have a better chance of appearing in search results.

-What does an exemplary infographic look like?
+What does a good infographic look like?

-We’re big fans of infographics at Brafton, as is apparent from how many we post on our own blog.
+We’re big fans of good infographics at Brafton, as is apparent from how many we post on our own blog.